 Talented candidates are seeing interest from all sides.
 So, if you meet a candidate you like, provide quick and clear feedback at every stage.
 This is not a time to be coy about whether a candidate meets the requirements for a role.
 In the worst cases, a delayed decision can be a red flag to candidates who may perceive it as a lack of leadership and could turn down the opportunity as a result.

 Recruit in good faith.
 We would strongly discourage companies using tactics like offering a competitive salary upfront and then trying to renegotiate rates in the final contract.
-If basic salary is restricted by budget concerns, you can improve the overall offer with a ‘golden hello’, increased holiday allowances, long-term incentives, pension benefits, and even with your policies on flexible working, wellbeing offerings, on site facilities and so on.
+If basic salary is restricted by budget concerns, you can improve the overall offer with a signing bonus, increased time-off allowances, long-term incentives, pension benefits, and even with your policies on flexible working, wellbeing offerings, on site facilities, and so on.

 Don't make the mistake of assuming talented candidates are motivated primarily by financial remuneration.
 In many cases, the non-financial elements of a contract prove most influential in leading the candidate to sign.